 PCt2∈0,1Nt1: fate map, i.e., a vector of probability for each initial cell state to transition to cluster Ct2at time t2.

 Dynamic inference with CoSpar.
-CoSpar has a close connection with that of compressed sensing, as discussed in the main text.
-A heuristic, efficient algorithm implements the optimization through an iterative procedure (see main text for its cost function, and Supplemental Note 3 for its mathematical connection with compressed sensing).
+CoSpar seeks to minimize an objective function with a close connection to compressed sensing, as discussed in the main text.
+A heuristic, efficient algorithm implements the optimization through an iterative procedure (see main text for the objective function, and Supplemental Note 3 for its mathematical connection with compressed sensing).
 Referring to Fig. 1d, in each iteration, we 1) threshold the map to promote sparsity; 2) enforce clonal constraints by setting inter-clone transitions to be zero and performing clone-wise normalization; 3) locally average the transition map to promote coherence.
 These steps are described by the following pseudo-code.
 Full implementation and user guide are available at https://cospar.readthedocs.io.

 function CoSpar (It1,It2)